Skip to main content

 3. Select "Main Platform".

-4. Copy the code onto your relevant page where all your ambassadors will show.
+4. Copy the code onto your relevant Chat Platform page, where your Ambassadors are displayed to prospects.

-5. Select relevant traffic driver tab e.g. "Popcard".
+5. Select the relevant Traffic Driver tab e.g. "Popcard".

 (ii) Passing user consent to Unibuddy